spandit812/docker-commands/features-of-docker.md

 --  CMD is metadata because it specifies what command should run by default, but this does not run during image build time.
 --  This metadata (CMD) can be overridden at runtime if a different command is provided during <b>docker run</b>
--- you can customize the entrypoint at the time of <b> docker run </b> by --entrypoint
+-- you can customize the entrypoint at the time of <b> docker run </b> by --entrypoint -- CMD is not a real layer, it is just a metadata.
+-- docker inspect container-name ---> it gives the detail about the container.
 </pre>
 ---
 <pre>